The New School Leads a National Public Reckoning of Mass Incarceration

 Growing up during the 1980s in South Jamaica, Queens — a neighborhood that was decimated by the crack epidemic — Cumberbatch encountered “systems of oppression” everywhere he turned.
-Schools lacked adequate funding, police employed harsh tactics, and gang warfare made playing outside a life-threatening activity.
+Schools lacked adequate funding, police employed harsh tactics, and gang warfare turned pick-up basketball into a life-threatening activity.

 In this environment, “where everything you do can easily be criminalized,” conversations about imprisonment were as common as those about girls and sports, Cumberbatch recalled.

 “Prison culture shaped my experience.
 My friends and I talked about it in the sense that it was inevitable,” he told a crowd gathered at The New School’s Theresa Lang Community and Student Center in April.
 “I expected to be arrested and sent to prison.”

-Cumberbatch didn’t condone the behavior that led to his seven-year sentence.
-But it’s no surprise, he said, that when faced with so many hurdles to survival and so few mechanisms of support, that many young people in neighborhoods like South Jamaica land behind bars.
+Cumberbatch doesn’t condone the behavior that led to his conviction.
+But it’s no surprise, he said, that when faced with so many hurdles to success and so few mechanisms of support, that so many young people like him end up behind bars.

 “When your option is the lesser of two evils,” Cumberbatch said, “The decision you make will nevertheless still be evil.”

 Cumberbatch was one of the many individuals who shared stories of incarceration at the two-day national summit of States of Incarceration, a New School-led coalition of 500 individuals from 20 cities across the United States that is building a participatory public memory project on the history and future of mass incarceration.
 The public dialogues are part of a broader effort — including a national traveling exhibition, Web platform, public dialogues, a participatory mobile campaign, and a podcast — to undertake a national public reckoning with one of the most pressing issues of our time.